Pareto analysis - HOW TO USE THE 80/20 RULE TO MAKE DECISIONS? - How the 80/20 rule fits into business?

 The Pareto Chart or Pareto Diagram, named after the famous economist Vilfredo Pareto (1848-1923), is a common tool for quality control and is used as part of a Pareto Analysis to visually identify the most important factors, most occurring defects, or the most common problems, or in other words "the vital few".

 The Pareto Principle, or 80-20 Rule, is a general rule-of-thumb or guideline that says that 80% of the effects stem from 20% of the causes.
-Vilfredo Pareto originally observed that in Italy, 80% of the land was owned by 20% of the people.
 Dr. Joseph M. Juran, a 20th century evangelist for quality management, applied this principal to quality control and preferred the use of the phrase "the vital few and the useful many" to describe the 80-20 rule.
-Although the actual numbers may be different from case-to-case, the Pareto Principle is a guiding principle used in business for ...
+Although the actual numbers may be different from case-to-case, the Pareto Principle is a guiding principle used in organisations .

 A pareto chart can help you quickly identify the most significant factors, but choosing which problems to fix may still require a cost-benefit analysis.
 If you have a single factor causing 50% of the problems, but it would cost you a million dollars to fix, and there are 3 other factors causing a total of 30% of the problems that would be much less expensive to fix, perhaps solving the 3 other factors first would be more beneficial.

 How can the 80/20 rule be implemented in your business strategy?

 4 steps to take for a business to succeed: